Daniel Nordmark

-Karl Daniel Nordmark (born 4 January 1988) is a Swedish football player who most recently played for Lidköpings FK.
+Karl Daniel Nordmark (born 4 January 1988) is a Swedish former professional footballer who played as a midfielder.

 Club career

 Youth years

-Larsson played for Lidköpings IF and IF Heimer until 2001 when he left the club for IF Elfsborg.
+Nordmark played for Lidköpings IF and IF Heimer until 2001 when he left the club for IF Elfsborg.

 IF Elfsborg

-He made his first team debut in Elfsborg's 0–0 draw away at Hammarby IF on 23 April 2008.
+Nordmark made his first team debut in Elfsborg's 0–0 draw away at Hammarby IF on 23 April 2008.
 Nordmark was not offered a new contract after the 2011 season.

 International career

-Nordmark has represented Sweden at youth level.
+Nordmark represented Sweden at youth level.

 Personal life

 Nordmark is a big fan of Italian Serie A and his favourite team is A.S.
 Roma.